basiljs/basiljs.github.io/math/noiseDetail.md

 subcategory: Random
 returns: null
 parameters:
-    - {name: octaves, description: 'number of octaves to be used by the noise() function', optional: false, type: [Number]}
+    - {name: octaves, description: 'Number of octaves to be used by the noise() function.', optional: false, type: [Number]}
-    - {name: fallout, description: 'falloff factor for each octave', optional: false, type: [Number]}
+    - {name: fallout, description: 'Falloff factor for each octave.', optional: false, type: [Number]}
 kind: function

 ---